josephong610/JDS706_DE_Wk1.2/README.md

 # JDS706_DE_Wk1.2

-## Repository Overview
-This repository is designed to explore consumer behavior data using Python.
-It contains scripts for data inspection, cleaning, grouping, machine learning experiments, and visualization.
-The repository also includes automated testing and linting setup to ensure reproducibility and maintain code quality.

-- `data.py` – main analysis script (data inspection, cleaning, grouping, ML, visualization)
-- `data_test.py` – test cases for validating data processing and model pipeline
-- `requirements.txt` – list of dependencies for reproducibility
-- `Makefile` – automation for installing, formatting, linting, and testing

-## Goal of the Project
+## Goal of the Assignment
-The goal of this project is to analyze factors such as **education level, income level, age, and time to decision** to uncover trends in consumer purchasing behavior.
-The focus is on identifying which groups of customers are more likely to spend on necessities, make impulsive purchases, or plan their purchases ahead of time.
+The goal of this assignment is to analyze various factors like **education level, income level, age, and time to decision** to uncover trends in consumer purchasing behavior.
+The focus is to identify which groups of customers are more likely to spend on necessities, make impulsive purchases, or plan their purchases ahead of time.

 ## Data Source and Structure
-The dataset (`Ecommerce_Consumer_Behavior_Analysis_Data.csv`) contains a comprehensive collection of consumer behavior features, including demographics, purchase behavior, satisfaction ratings, loyalty indicators, and decision-making metrics.
-This makes it well-suited for market segmentation, predictive modeling, and understanding customer decision-making.
+The dataset (`Ecommerce_Consumer_Behavior_Analysis_Data.csv`) contains a collection of consumer behavior features, like demographics, purchase behavior, satisfaction ratings, loyalty indicators, and decision-making metrics.
+The table below shows an example of what the columns look like.
+(Although there are more columns in the actual file)

 ### Example of Dataset Structure